Vietnam football history – a summary

 When Vietnam was divided into the Democratic Republic of Vietnam in the north and the Republic of Vietnam in the south in 1954, each government created its own national football team.
 Still, as the country was still at war, neither team was particularly active.

-However, the aftermath of the war pretty much crippled football development in Vietnam.
+However, the aftermath of the war pretty much slowed down football development in Vietnam.
 The team only rejoined international competitions in 1991, when it participated in the 16th SEA Games held in the Philippines.

 Footballer Văn Quyến (center), who scored the game-winning goal against South Korea in a historic 2004 victory